bisqwit/satisfactory_smartsplit/README.md

 His splitter has more features (such as taking into account different tool belt speeds), but my tool produces chains with fewer nodes.

-OpenAI’s ChatGPT was used to write portions of the code.
+OpenAI’s ChatGPT was used to write portions of the code, particularly the files `cut3.py` and `partition.py`.